Traditional marketing approaches, including reliance on brand recognition, are no longer doing the trick for shoppers. Here’s how to avoid stagnation.

 Shoppers are spending less time and money in brick-and-mortar stores, in favor of visiting retail websites at their convenience.
 As retailers enable advertisers to promote products directly on their websites, advertising dollars are shifting away from mass marketing via search engines to directly impact the shopper at the point of purchase.

-Given this shifting landscape, how can brands move away from more traditional marketing approaches and stand out on retailer websites?
+Given this shifting landscape in shopping and retail marketing, how can brands move away from more traditional marketing approaches and stand out on retailer websites?

 Shoppers spending small increments of time to build their virtual baskets limits the way they interact with retail sites.
 Search is where shoppers are most engaged today.
 Depending on the retailer’s search algorithm, a brand may appear anywhere from page 1 to 15, making it difficult to guarantee views, especially from new buyers.
 This increases the brand’s need to stand out rather than relying on brand recognition and shopper loyalty.
 Most searches are unbranded, so the field is wide open to influence the purchase.